HiDefTextiles/HiDefKnits/README.md

 Please following items in the preparation of project descriptions.
 The applicant must answer all the items below, otherwise the application dismissed.
-That reads "Text" you can write text, insert images or tabletting.
+That reads "TODO" you can write text, insert images or tabletting.
 The application can not be longer than 20 pages, excluding the cover, summary, table of contents and bibliography.
 It is forbidden to change the width margin nor have the font size smaller than 11-point Calibri (Body) or equivalent.
 If application is made for